cssnr/auto-auth/README.md

 ### Known Issues

-- Only allows saving 1 set of credentials per host
+- Only allows saving 1 set of credentials per host.
-- Most browsers will offer to save passwords on login and edit
+- Most browsers will offer to save passwords on login and edit.
+- Incognito and Private Browsing will not allow logging into new sites.
+    - You must save the credentials first or add them manually.
 - A 401 response from a Service Worker is not properly intercepted:
     - Firefox: Shows a generic 401 page, use `Ctrl+F5`
         - Once credentials are saved, requests will work as normal.